 The Archive provides patrons with reproductions of materials from its holdings when time permits and if there are no restrictions on the materials.
 Reproduction services are restricted to items owned by the Archive, and are subject to review by staff before the request is processed.

 In obtaining a reproduction from the Archive, you assume all responsibility for determining whether any permissions relating to copyright, privacy, publicity, trademark, or any other rights are necessary for your intended use, and for obtaining all required permissions.
-Written permission from the copyright holder is required for publication, distribution, or other use of protected items beyond that allowed by fair use.
+Written permission from the copyright holders and/or other rights holders is required for publication, distribution, or other use of protected items beyond that allowed by fair use.